kean/Nuke/Sources/Nuke/Nuke.docc/Performance/performance-guide.md

 ## Prefetch Images

 Loading data ahead of time in anticipation of its use ([prefetching](https://en.wikipedia.org/wiki/Prefetching)) is a great way to improve user experience.
 It's especially effective for images; it can give users an impression that there is no networking and the images are just magically always there.

-To implement prefetching, see <doc:prefetching>
+For more info, see <doc:prefetching>.

 ## Resumable Downloads

 Make sure your server supports resumable downloads.

-By default, the pipeline enables resumable downloads on the client side.
+If the data task is terminated when the image is partially loaded (either because of a failure or a cancellation), the next load will resume where the previous left off.
+Resumable downloads require the server to support [HTTP Range Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests).
+Nuke supports both validators: `ETag` and `Last-Modified`.
+Resumable downloads are enabled by default.
+You can learn more in ["Resumable Downloads"](https://kean.blog/post/resumable-downloads).

 ## Request Priorities